ElementsProject/peerswap/README.md

 *We currently only recommend using PeerSwap with small balances or on signet/testnet*

+*THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.*

 PeerSwap is a Peer To Peer atomic swap plugin for lightning nodes.

-It allows rebalancing of your channels using btc with your nodes wallet or using l-btc on the [Liquid sidechain](https://blockstream.com/liquid/) with an external Liquid installation.
+It allows rebalancing of your channels using btc with your nodes wallet or using l-btc on the Liquid sidechain with an external Liquid installation.

 * [Project Status](#project-status)
 * [Getting Started](#getting-started)